 Brief (500-650 words) abstracts of research are published in each issue of JOPERD.
-Abstracts must be of research articles published in refereed HPERD journals within the past year.
-They should follow the Research Works structure and include the complete citation.
-The research results should be applicable to practitioners (i.e., the abstracts should help readers stay current with scientific information that can be applied on the job).
-Send your abstract and the full text of the source paper to John Todorovich.
+Abstracts must be of peer-reviewed and data-based research articles published within the past year (excluding articles previously published in JOPERD).
+Abstracts should follow the Research into Practice structure and include a title and reference, along with sections that address what was the question, what was done, what was found, and what does the study mean.
+Ensure research results are applicable to practitioners and relevant to the readership of JOPERD.
+Length should be no more than two double-spaced pages using a 12-point font.
+Attach a file of the entire source paper.
+Send your abstract and the full text of the source paper to Vicki Ebbeck.

 The Teaching Tips department is geared to the HPERD teaching professional.
 It gives field practitioners the opportunity to share their ideas and to learn from others about teaching ideas that really work.
 The JOPERD Editorial Board encourages members who are actively involved in teaching at any level to submit their successful teaching ideas.
 Submit your manuscript (no more than six double-spaced pages) to Ferman Konukman.